cs0320/server-gearup/README.md

 ## Demo Framing

-We're building an application that serves two (disjointed) purposes: a functioning soup restaurant, and an [idea generator](https://www.youtube.com/watch?v=RtRg9BSGNMk&ab_channel=Deadaccount).
+We're building an application that serves two (disjointed) purposes: a functioning soup restaurant, and a TV Show Querier.

 The application is an API server that responds to "order" requests.
 The response is a serialized Soup.
 In its current form, the response always provides the first soup (if any exist).
 If no recipe exists, the server replies with an error response.

-The idea generator works by providing any random idea for something to do today.
-However, it's a little too unconstrained, so it's your job to narrow down the search a bit!
+The TV Show Querier should be given a keyword to search for and returns the show name and a brief summary.
+However, the current implementation is missing some of these aspects, so it's your job to improve the search a bit!

 ## Running

 You can run the example by executing the `server.edu.brown.cs.student.main.Server` class `main` method.
 This starts up a real webserver on your computer.
 By default, it's set to use port `3232`, so you should be able (while the server is running!) to send requests via `localhost:3232` in your browser.
 One endpoint is `order`, so `localhost:3232/order` will produce an order result (or an error).
-The other one is `weather` where `localhost:3232/weather` gives the weather for Providence!
+The other one is `show` where `localhost:3232/show` gives the TV Show Squid Game!

 In order to run the server, run `mvn package` in your terminal then `./run` (using Git Bash for Windows users).
 This will be the same as the first Sprint.
 Take notice when transferring this run sprint to your Sprint 2 implementation that the path of your Server class matches the path specified in the run script.
 Currently, it is set to execute Server at `edu/brown/cs/student/main/server/Server`.
 Running through terminal will save a lot of computer resources (IntelliJ is pretty intensive!) in future sprints.